Global Sun Ovens

 The demands of massive population growth and the inefficient conversion of wood to charcoal have outstripped much of world’s forests ability to regenerate.
 For example, the annual wood consumption for cooking throughout developing countries is 1,000 pounds of wood per person.
 A family of six using a GLOBAL SUN OVEN® for 80% of their cooking needs would save 4,800 pounds of wood per year.
 A GLOBAL SUN OVEN® has a useful life of at least 20 years; the wood saved by each oven would be 96,000 pounds.
 This translates into more than 88 tons of CO2 emissions that will not be released into the earth’s frail atmosphere.

 Deforestation and the resulting soil erosion are a growing environmental threat and have had a severe impact on plants, animals, soil and water resources.
 If deforestation is not reversed, there is little hope that negative environmental and economic trends that have plagued many developing countries can be reversed.
 Land degradation often leads to food insecurity and famine.
 Loss of water resources through runoff and the decrease in ground water levels are the other development problems attributable to environmental degradation, particularly deforestation.
 On the whole, every aspect of development in the developing world is tightly bound with the environment.

 Using the sun to provide an alternative fuel source to cooking with wood or charcoal must occur immediately.
 The GLOBAL SUN OVEN® has been designed to be the alternative.
-It is the most logical option that exists in the world today.
+It is the most logical solar oven option that exists in the world today.